awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-role-permissions.md

      ```
      arn:aws:redshift:region:account-id:dbname:cluster-name/database-name
      ```
-   + If you use the DbGroups option, include permission to call the `redshift:JoinGroup` action with the Amazon Redshift `dbgroup` resource in the following format\.
+   + If you use the DbGroups option, include permission to call the `redshift:JoinGroup` operation with the Amazon Redshift `dbgroup` resource in the following format\.
 Replace *region*, *account\-id*, and *cluster\-name* with the values for your region, account, and cluster, respectively\.
 For *dbgroup\-name*, specify the name of a user group that the user joins at logon\.

      ```
      arn:aws:redshift:region:account-id:dbgroup:cluster-name/dbgroup-name